-She is the author of Women and Gender in the Qur'an (available for pre-order from Oxford University Press, 2020) and the editor of One Nation, Indivisible: Seeking Liberty and Justice from the Pulpit to the Streets (Wipf & Stock Publishers, 2019), an anthology exploring interreligious engagement as a way to overcome anti-Muslim prejudices.
-Her current book project examines the concept of monotheism in Islamic intellectual history (forthcoming from Cambridge University Press).
+Dr. Celene Ibrahim is a scholar, author, and educator.
+She is the author of Women and Gender in the Qur'an (Oxford University Press, 2020) and the editor of One Nation, Indivisible: Seeking Liberty and Justice from the Pulpit to the Streets (Wipf & Stock Publishers, 2019).
+Her current book project explores the concept of monotheism in the Qur'an and Islamic intellectual history (forthcoming from Cambridge University Press).